sukyoung/safe/paper/fse21/rebuttal.md

 introduce a lot of definitions which are not really needed to understand Sect.
 4.3.
 So maybe 4.1 and 4.2 could be less detailed in favor of 4.3.__

-__=>__ Section 4.3 explains how to extend concrete execution to sealed execution thus it is not related to abstract semantics explains in Section 4.1 and 4.2.
+__=>__ While Section 4.2 extends concrete execution of JavaScript explained in Section 4.1 to abstract execution, Section 4.3 extends it to sealed execution.
+Thus, we believe that Section 4.1 is necessary to understand the baseline of sealed execution.
+Moreover, Section 4.2 is not directly related to Section 4.3. but Section 4.2 itself is important to define how to abstract the concrete semantics of JavaScript.

 __C2) The paper could discuss why/how (not) dynamic shortcuts can be used for other languages.__